Cockayne baronets: Cockayne family

 The Cockayne (or Cokayne) family settled at Ashbourne in the twelfth century.
 Ancestors of the baronet included Sir John Cockayne, steward to John of Gaunt, Sir Edmund Cockayne, slain at the Battle of Shrewsbury in 1403, and Sir John Cokayne, a turbulent Lancastrian knight who represented Derbyshire nine times in Parliament.

 The Cockayne family owned the manors of Ashbourne Hall and Pooley Hall.

-Sir Aston Cockayne was the first baronet and last of his branch of the family, having only sired daughters.
-The baronetcy passed to the senior line of the Cockayne family and to Aston's first cousin, once removed (son of his first cousin): Caleb Cockayne.
+Sir Aston Cockayne was the first and last baronet.